neveldo/TextGenerator/README.md

 # TextGenerator

-TextGenerator is a tool that aims to automate the generation of text from data by using a template.
+TextGenerator is a PHP package that aims to generate automated texts  from data.
-In the template, you can use tags and call functions.
 Feel free to comment and contribute.

+## Features

+- Text generation from template
+- Tags replacement
+- Text functions (core functions : random, shuffle, if, loop)
+- Nested function calls
+- Skip parts that contain empty values to prevent inconsistency in the generated text

 ## Tags